g026r/pocket-library-toolkit/docs/collisions.md

 TurboGrafx-16 & Lynx signatures do not appear to match with values I've been able to generate.
 Either the ROM is read differently by the Pocket or there is some extra data being added to it by the system.

 Collisions listed below are grouped under the signature that the Pocket generates for them.
-The games are listed in alphabetical order, which appears to be the order the Pocket stores its database of signatures in.
-As such, the first entry in each grouping is the game that all cartridges with that signature will map to.
+The games are mostly listed in alphabetical order, which appears to be the order the Pocket usually stores its database of signatures in.
+As such, the first entry in each grouping is usually the game that all cartridges with that signature will map to.
+In those cases where I know the collision is not in alphabetical order, I've updated the ordering accordingly.

 Also provided is the actual CRC32 of the cart.
 Useful if e.g. you have both Shining Force Gaiden & Shining Force Gaiden II and want different thumbnails for each in your library.